It isn’t just snow and ice that can be dangerous — wet roads and active rain can make visibility poor and hydroplaning a threat.

-Obviously high water should always be avoided, but wet roads that might not cause flooding can also be dangerous.
+Obviously, high water always should be avoided, but wet roads also can be dangerous.

 Out of 1.1 million police-reported crashes per year, rain was a factor in nearly half of them, according to a AAA Foundation research report.